 For descriptions of each metric, see Key Visualizer Metrics.

-Finding connections between different metrics
+Finding connections between different metrics for entity keys

 You can view multiple metrics at the same time in Key Visualizer when you want to compare metrics or find correlations between metrics.
 For example, you might want to see if hotspots on your Ops/s heatmap correlate with high latency in your Average write latency heatmap.